General

 Results appear in a table after clicking the "tableV" button.
 For each output, three columns are shown:

-- The first column labeled "cod.Er" displays an error code: 0 means the calculation was successful, 1 means it failed due to being impossible or not accurate enough.
+- The first column labeled "cod.Er" displays an error code.
+0 means the calculation was successful and 1 means it failed due to being impossible or not accurate enough.

 - The second column shows the value of the varied input parameter.